Newcomers to Canada (immigrants)

-Generally, the rules to calculate your provincial or territorial non-refundable tax credits are the same as those used for the corresponding federal non‑refundable tax credits.
-However, the amounts used to calculate most provincial or territorial non‑refundable tax credits are different from the corresponding federal credits.
+Generally, the rules for calculating your provincial or territorial non-refundable tax credits are the same rules as those used to calculate your corresponding federal non‑refundable tax credits.
+However, the amounts used in calculating most provincial or territorial non‑refundable tax credits are different from the corresponding federal credits.

 Provincial or territorial tax credits (Form 479)